tmuxengr3070/01-pet-fostering-cta/prompts.md

 ## Prompt 9
 Add a class selector to each phone number text in the Contact Information section.
 Give each phone number a foreground color of darkblue wiith a font weight of bold.

+## Prompt 10
+Add a button with title Gallery to the main navigation bar with white background, black text and spacing between the about and contact us buttons with spacing.